ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       !
 WHERE:

-      ! adios handler to be deallocated
+      !
+ADIOS2 handler to be deallocated
       type(adios2_adios), intent(in):: adios

+      ! error code
+      integer, intent(out) :: ierr

 .. caution::

-   Make sure that for every call to ``adios2_init`` there is a call to ``adios2_finalize`` for the same adios handler.
+   Make sure that for every call to ``adios2_init`` there is a call to ``adios2_finalize`` for the same ADIOS2 handler.
 Not doing so will result in memory leaks.

-* :f90:`subroutine adios2_enter_computation_block` inform ADIOS about entering communication-free computation block in main thread.
+* :f90:`subroutine adios2_enter_computation_block` inform ADIOS2 about entering communication-free computation block in main thread.
 Useful when using Async IO.

    .. code-block:: fortran

       subroutine adios2_enter_computation_block(adios, ierr)

+      !
+WHERE

-      ! adios2 handler
+      !
+ADIOS2 handler
       type(adios2_adios), intent(in) :: adios

       ! error code
       integer, intent(out) :: ierr

-* :f90:`subroutine adios2_exit_computation_block` inform ADIOS about exiting communication-free computation block in main thread.
+* :f90:`subroutine adios2_exit_computation_block` inform ADIOS2 about exiting communication-free computation block in main thread.
 Useful when using Async IO.

    .. code-block:: fortran

       subroutine adios2_exit_computation_block(adios, ierr)

+      !
+WHERE

-      ! adios2 handler
+      !
+ADIOS2 handler
       type(adios2_adios), intent(in) :: adios

       ! error code